What Is a Death Cross Pattern in Stocks? How Do They Form?

 What Is a Death Cross, Exactly?

 A death cross is based on a technical analysis of a security’s price.
-The short-term average dropping below the long-term average to create an X-shape is the “cross”; the “death” part of the name refers to the ominous signal that such a crossing may send for individual securities, overall markets, and even assets like cryptocurrencies.
+The short-term average dropping below the long-term average to create an X-shape is the “cross”; the “death” part of the name refers to the ominous signal that such a crossing may send for individual securities or overall markets.

 That crossing alerts the broader market to a potential bearish, long-term trend, which brings about the third and final phase of the death cross.
 In this phase, the stock may continue to lose value over a longer period.